orlando21/dev-portfolio/_posts/2016-06-05-techcomm-marcomm.md

 title:  Technical and marketing communication
 ---

 A large, impenetrable wall separates the marketing from the technical communication departments in companies, and for good reason.
 On one side of the wall is marketing.
-They define the strategy for presenting messages and content to the outside world, especially on the web.
+They define the strategy for presenting messages and content to the outside world.

 On the other side are people doing another kind of communications.
 They want to help customers get the most out of products.
 Their messages tend to be more sober and serious in tone because the trust is already there.
-It's a question of keeping users from leaving.
+It's also a question of keeping users from leaving.

 ### A tale of two worlds